tagohd/mono/Characters/Campbell Family/Luke Campbell/Luke Campbell.md

 ^tighten

 #Gameplay
-gameplay:: There's a scripted game over against CURSED AL, and AL reveals that Luke was never THE CHOSEN ONE, and James has been manipulating him. ([[Luke Campbell#^tighten|ref]])
+vnViable:: There's a scripted game over against CURSED AL, and AL reveals that Luke was never THE CHOSEN ONE, and James has been manipulating him. ([[Luke Campbell#^tighten|ref]])

 I'm sure this represents *some* step on the Hero's Journey, but I'm not sure which one (probably "[[2.4 Atonement with the Father]]").
 I just realized the *Star Wars* comparison I referenced in the [[README]] is only about *A New Hope* and not the entire trilogy; this is obviously more like *The Empire Strikes Back*.
 #Cite/Movie/Star-Wars